taterowney/seymour/CONTRIBUTING.md

 ### Other

+- We currently prefer `Type` over universe-polymorphic types.
+Genralization to `Type*` will probably be done at the end of the project.
 - We usually annotate types even in situations where they can be inferred automatically.
 - We prefer not to write parentheses after quantifiers.
 - We do not write a space after `¬` but we write redundant parentheses around the negated expression unless it is a single token.